leicesterhackspace/leicester-hackspace-web/content/join-us.md

 ## Lapsed Membership {.header}
 Once you stop making your monthly donation your membership will be marked as lapsed, and you will be asked to return your key fob and remove your storage box.
-If you are unable to make a monthly donation but still wish to remain a member, please talk to us and we will be happy to work something out that works for you.
+If you are unable to make a monthly donation but still wish to remain a member, please talk to us, and we will be happy to work something out that works for you.